Be the first to Rate It!

 These events range from dance contests to catching things in nets blindfolded.
 It’s completely juvenile, but that’s what makes it so entertaining, especially for families.
 Even young children uninterested in the game of baseball can have a good time.

-As mentioned earlier, PK Park is located next to Autzen Stadium.
+PK Park is located next to Autzen Stadium.

 The only reason that this category gets anything other than five stars is the fact that it is off campus.
 It is in fact two miles away from the heart of the University of Oregon main campus, taking away from the collegiate feel.